BOARD OF DIRECTORS & STAFF

 Domestication took a long time, but he and his incredibly supportive and tolerant wife Bonni started a family in the early 2000’s.
 He spends most of his time now with his two boys trying to teach the love of Christ and appreciation of his creation via camping, climbing, fishing, hunting, golfing, biking and just about any other good excuse to get out and enjoy the beautiful place we live.

 Erika is a Montana native, born in Kalispell and grew up in Great Falls.
 After getting married to her high school sweetheart Matt in 1996, they started a family, Kristen, Sydney, Zander, Rachael and (many fosters).
 Two States, six cities and many homes they have chosen to settle down in Billings.

 Erika Lopez has an AAS in Business, is the Programs Director for The Better Billings Foundation and the Concessions Manager for the Oasis Water park.
-Erika is or has been on the Board of Directors at Trinity Lutheran Church in Kalispell as the Youth Director, for The Rock Springs Amature Hockey Association, Gillette Amature Hockey Association, Wyoming Hockey Association.
+Erika is or has been on the Board of Directors at Trinity Lutheran Church in Kalispell as the Youth Director, for The Rock Springs Amateur Hockey Association, Gillette Amateur Hockey Association, Wyoming Hockey Association.

 Image courtesy of Billings Home Improvement Show.